kevenv/kevenv.github.io/templates/blog/cuda_setup.md

 The `__global__` attribute signals that the given function should be run on the GPU instead of the CPU, in CUDA parlance this is known as a "CUDA kernel".

 To launch our `hello` kernel we must use the syntax `hello<<<1,1>>>()`.
-The meaning of the `<<<1,1>>>` will be explained in the next tutorial in details but in this case it specifies that the kernel should run only on a single thread.
+The meaning of the `<<<1,1>>>` will be explained in the next article in details but in this case it specifies that the kernel should run only on a single thread.

 Finally we must call `cudaDeviceSynchronize()` to ensure that the kernel finishes executing since kernels on the GPU runs asynchronously to the CPU.